kash-cpu/alx-system_engineering-devops/0x00-shell_basics/README.md

 mv: To move file from one directory to another
 rm: To delete a file from a directory
-rm: To remove file from a directory
+rm: To remove file from a directory cd ..: To change working directory to the previous one